 Supervision and the provisional period

-After successfully completing FMIC, supervision and the provisional period are vital components in the training of new financial mentors.
+After successfully completing the theory component of the Financial Mentor Introductory Course (FMIC), supervision and the provisional period are vital components in the training of financial mentors.

-Successful completion of the provisional period concludes the requirements of the overall FMIC programme and micro-credential requirements.
+Completing the provisional period is the final part of the overall FMIC programme and micro-credential requirements.

 Once signed off by your manager and supervisor, you will be awarded the Certificate of Achievement and gain recognised financial mentor status.